NY Disability Benefits Law (NYDBL) | NY Paid Family Leave (NYPFL) | |

 FMLA is a United States labor law that provides job-protected, unpaid leave for employees for qualified medical and family reasons.
 If an employee has an event that qualifies for leave under both FMLA and Paid Family Leave, and the employer is covered under both laws, the employer can require them to run concurrently.
 In order for the two types of leaves to run together, the employer must notify the employee that the leave qualifies for both FMLA and Paid Family Leave, and that it will be designated as such.
 While employers cannot require employees to use paid time off while on NYPFL, employers can compel an employee to use paid time off while on FMLA.

-How are taxes impacted if an employee files a claim for NYPFL or NYDBL?
+How are taxes impacted if an employee files a claim for NY PFL or NY DBL?

 New York Paid Family Leave

 Employees would receive the benefit payout without taxes withheld, which needs to be reported on a Form 1099-Misc as taxable, non-wage income.
 Employees will receive the Form 1099 from MetLife, which they would include when they file their personal income tax returns.
-The NYPFL benefit earnings will be subject to federal taxes.
+The NY PFL benefit earnings will be subject to federal taxes.
 Paid Family Leave benefits are not subject to employee or employer NY state income taxes, FICA, FUTA or SUTA.

 New York Disability Benefits Law